sc-ventures/cloudbreak-documentation/docs/aws-launch.md

 ### Launch Cloudbreak Deployer

 After accessing the VM via SSH, launch Cloudbreak deployer using the following steps.

 **Steps**

+1. In Cloudbreak 2.1.0, you need sudo access in order to run cbd commands.
+Run `sudo su` to get sudo access.

+[Comment]: <> (This is only for 2.1.0)

 1. Navigate to the cloudbreak-deployment directory:

     <pre>cd /var/lib/cloudbreak-deployment/</pre>

     This directory contains configuration files and the supporting binaries for Cloudbreak deployer.

 2. Initialize your profile by creating a new file called `Profile` and adding the following content: